FNALLPC/cmsdas-short-exercise-lumi/_episodes/02-using-brilcalc.md

 {: .challenge}

-> ## 2.1 Query luminosity info for fill corresponding to run 370000
+> ## 2.1 Query luminosity info for *fill* corresponding to run 381151
-> Using brilcalc, determine the fill that run 370000 corresponds to.
+> Using brilcalc, determine the *fill* that run 381151 corresponds to and query the luminosity for that fill.
 > What is the total recorded luminosity for this fill in inverse picobarns?
 {: .challenge}